open5e/open5e/source/Spellcasting/spells_a-z/s/secret-chest.rst

 replica.

-After 60 days, there is a cumulative 5 percent chance per day that the spell’s effect ends.
+After 60 days, there is a cumulative 5 percent chance per day that the spell's effect ends.
 This effect ends if you cast this spell again, if the smaller replica chest is destroyed, or if you choose to end the spell as an action.
 If the spell ends and the larger chest is on the Ethereal Plane, it is irretrievably lost.